ssokolen/metcourse/README.md

 ## Putting it all together

 The above functions can be combined manually to generate a set of trends.
-Alternatively `simulate_timecourse` simplifies the process, but a large number of parameters are still required.
+Alternatively, `simulate_timecourse` simplifies the process, but a large number of parameters are still required.

 ```R
   # This example makes use of tidyr and dplyr packages